Trump v. Anderson: Republican response

 Republicans across the country condemned the ruling.

 Trump campaign spokesperson Steven Cheung stated that the Colorado Supreme Court's ruling eliminated the "rights of Colorado voters to vote for the candidate of their choice".
 The Trump campaign used the ruling to fundraise, accusing Democrats of attempting to "amass total control over America by rigging the election".
 Trump did not mention the ruling during a speech hours later in Waterloo, Iowa.
 He has denied being an insurrectionist.

-Other Republican Presidential candidates denounced the ruling.
+Other Republican presidential candidates denounced the ruling.
 Vivek Ramaswamy called the decision an "attack on democracy" in a statement on social media.
 Florida Governor Ron Desantis claimed “The Left invokes ‘democracy’ to justify its use of power, even if it means abusing judicial power to remove a candidate from the ballot based on spurious legal grounds.”
 Nikki Haley told reporters that she does not believe Donald J. Trump should be president but criticized the ruling, stating that she plans "to beat him fair and square," and that the voters should make that decision.
 Chris Christie, an ardent critic of Trump, nevertheless opposed the ruling, stating that Trump should be "prevented from being president of the United States by the voters," not the courts.
 Candidate Asa Hutchinson stated that the ruling would "haunt his candidacy"; Hutchinson had drawn attention to the Fourteenth Amendment disqualification theory during the first Republican debate.

-Senator J.D.
-Vance (R-OH) accused the court of "using legal process as political weapon to take away the rights of millions of American voters."
+Senator JD Vance (R-OH) accused the court of "using legal process as political weapon to take away the rights of millions of American voters."
 Speaker of the House Mike Johnson described the decision as a "thinly veiled partisan attack".
 Senator Thom Tillis (R-NC) said he intends to introduce legislation withholding election administration federal funds to states implementing the Fourteenth Amendment disqualification theory.
 Colorado U.S. Representative Lauren Boebert wrote that the decision was "designed to suppress the vote and voices of hundreds of thousands of Coloradans".

 Vivek Ramaswamy vowed to withdraw from the Colorado primary ballot in protest.
 The Colorado Republican Party tweeted that it would "withdraw" from the primary and instead use a pure caucus system if the ruling stands.